aullah/quickmenu/README.md

 ## Contributing
 We appreciate your contributions to making this a better project for all of us.
 Please see our [Contributing Guide](https://github.com/aullah/quickmenu/blob/main/CONTRIBUTING.md) for more details.

-During participation on the Quick Menu project, we maintain a [Code of Conduct](https://github.com/aullah/quickmenu/blob/main/CODE_OF_CONDUCT.md) which we require all people adhere to.
+During participation on the Quick Menu project, we maintain a [Code of Conduct](https://github.com/aullah/quickmenu/blob/main/CODE_OF_CONDUCT.md) which we require all individuals to adhere to.

 ## To-Do / Future Plans
 * Remove FontAwesome specific styling and ensure compatibility with any iconography.